by Texas Homesteader ~

 How Did It Work For My Hair?

 My hair is super fine, board straight and dry.
 So I typically wash my hair every 2-3 days to keep it from drying out more.
-This soapberry shampoo didn’t require me to wash more frequently.
+Even though it’s all natural, this soapberry shampoo didn’t require me to wash more frequently.
 Yea!

 The first thing I noticed was that my hair seemed to be a bit heavier, which worked well for me.
 You see, when my hair is shampooed with the commercial stuff it tends to make it too light and fly-away.
 I liked the difference in the feel, almost thicker.

-But sometimes hair feels heavier when it’s time to shampoo because of accumulated oils in it too.
-So I was worried that the heavier feel meant it looked dirty or greasy.
+But sometimes your hair can also feel heavier when it’s time to shampoo because of accumulated oils.
+So I was worried that the heavier feel meant maybe it looked dirty or greasy.

 But that wasn’t the case, I didn’t notice my hair looking greasy at all.
 This is the 2nd day after shampooing.